watson-virtual-agents/virtual-agent-dialog/dialog-contract.md

   "output": {}
 }
 ```
 Step 1 and Step 2 above ensure that the value of dialog_in_progress is set to true everytime the user enters a new flow, and a new flow can be entered only after the dialog_in_progress has been set to false (in case the intent switching happened mid-flow).
-The final step ties it together by being the only condition the dialog enters when a new intent utterance is entered while in another flow.
+Step 3 ties it together by being the only condition the dialog enters when a new intent utterance is entered while in another flow.
 Here, the value of dialog_in_progress is set to false and this information is sent back to the bot, which checks for the right place for the new intent's response.
 If it is set to IBM content, the bot resends the intent info to the dialog workspace and goes through its pre-built flow.
 If it is set to disabled, text response, or a custom workspace, it will execute those responses accordingly.

+If this is not the case (no intent switching mid-flow), the bot resets the value of dialog_in_progress to false whenever `root` is detected in the conversation response, which indicates that the dialog flow has ended.

 Here's a snapshot of a workspace that implements the dialog_in_progress flag.
 ![Snapshot of a workspace with dialog_in_progress](https://github.com/watson-virtual-agents/virtual-agent-dialog/blob/master/doc-images/dialog_in_progress.png)